rage/tmc-cli-rust/README.md

    Ohjelmoinnin MOOC 2021
 ```

 After course is selected, exercises are downloaded.
-Download folder is informed to the user.
+Download folder is informed for the user.

 ```
 Successfully downloaded 15 out of 15 exercises.